soniah/blog/content/posts/2008-04-14-howto-rip-real-audio-streams-to-mp3-on-ubuntu.md

 <!--more-->

-But unfortunately some broadcasters (for example a large British one) persist in using weird proprietary formats like &#8220;Real Audio&#8221;.
+But unfortunately some broadcasters (for example a large British one) persist in using weird proprietary formats like "Real Audio".
 Bah!
 By the curse of RMS's Beard!

 There seems to be conflicting advice (see links below) on how to rip Real Audio to mp3, here's how I got it going on Ubuntu 7.10: